SCM-NV/ftl/README.rst

    single characters.
 However, since the std::string interface is in practice a bit basic, it also offers Python's string manipulation methods.

+ftlRegex
+   A convenient Fortran wrapper around the POSIX regular expression functionality in the C standard library (aka ``regex.h``).
+It's nicely integrated with the ftlString type. ftlRegex is not a template.

 ftlAlgorithms
    A library of generic algorithms that work on all FTL containers. *Exactly* the same as C++'s std::algorithm header.